 With More Data Available than Ever Before, How do Businesses Identify What they Need to Know, and Use it Effectively?

 Data is integral to the operations of any business, and developments in data and technology are enabling companies to seek out new sources of competitive advantage and make intelligent decisions about where to invest resources.
-Data and analytics are being used to assess risks and identify opportunities for growth and are becoming a valuable ‘asset’ to many organisations.
+Data and analytics are being used to assess risks and identify opportunities for growth and are becoming a valuable ‘asset’ to many organizations.

 In the current business environment it’s impossible to operate without data and the Economist represents it as the ‘the new oil’ that will drive future growth.
-But organisations need the right kind of data to fuel their business: data needs to be accurate, up-to-date and relevant.
+But organizations need the right kind of data to fuel their business: data needs to be accurate, up-to-date and relevant.
 To unlock the full value of data, businesses need to extract meaningful insights that support their objectives, in the same way oil is refined for specific purposes.

 Data is Everywhere